-- Awardees are eligible to receive up to their maximum award amount, but every dollar disbursed will be on a 2:1 match. - Awards are disbursed in installments, based on pre-determined milestones and annual progress reports.
-There is a 10% holdback on the last installment, which is triggered by submission of an approved final annual report.
+- Awardees are eligible to receive up to their maximum award amount, but every dollar disbursed will be in a 2:1 match. - Awards are disbursed in installments, based on pre-determined milestones and approval of annual progress reports. - There is at least a 10% holdback on the last installment, which is triggered by submission and approval of a final annual report.